Colorado Wrongful Death Attorney

 Serving Denver, Aurora, Pueblo & Colorado Springs for Over 40 Years

-When a loved one has been killed due to another party’s negligence or intentional acts, surviving family members may be eligible to file a wrongful death lawsuit.
-In order to win a wrongful death lawsuit, however, your lawyer must establish several key elements, including:
+When a loved one has been killed due to another party’s negligence or intentional acts, surviving family members may be eligible to file what is known as a wrongful death lawsuit.
+In order to win a wrongful death lawsuit, you must establish several key elements, including:

-- Causation – Your lawyer must also clearly establish that the defending party’s actions directly caused your loved one’s death.
+- Causation – You must also clearly establish that the defending party’s actions directly caused your loved one’s death.
 Proving causation can be difficult in some cases, such as defective products, medical malpractice, or dangerous drugs.

 - Damages – The death of your loved one must have caused actual damages such as hospital bills, burial costs, loss of income, and loss of companionship.

 A wrongful death lawsuit can be filed after any tragic accident that was caused by another person or entity’s negligence.

 The most common causes of wrongful death include:

 Who Can File a Wrongful Death Claim?